 Permanent residence is not always as permanent as the name implies.
 For example, after a foreign national becomes a lawful permanent resident of the U.S. (a green card holder) the person might decide to no longer live in the U.S., and abandon (give up) the green card and other immigration benefits.

-Or, U.S. immigration authorities could be the ones to determine that a person abandoned his or her residence, most likely after having remained outside the U.S. for an extended amount of time, typically more than one year.
+Or, U.S. immigration authorities could be the ones to determine that a person abandoned their residence, most likely after having remained outside the U.S. for an extended amount of time, typically more than one year.
 That's the subject of this article.

 As a green card holder, if you are overseas and wish to return to the U.S, and realize that you are likely to have a problem with apparently having abandoned your residence, you can potentially apply for what's called a returning resident (SB-1) visa.

 To obtain one, you will be required to demonstrate that you still qualify for the green card and that you: